+Examine the clean inner surface of the rectum (MOVIE -courtesy of UMich) and anal canal(MOVIE - courtesy of UMich).
 The anus, like the urethra, is closed by an involuntary internal anal sphincter of smooth muscle, as well as a voluntary external anal sphincter derived from the body-wall musculature.
-The smooth muscle sphincters are hard to visualize.

 Contrast this with the vessels traveling medially from the side wall of the pelvis --the blood supply of the rectum will be studied in more detail below.